-- 7. Change the default password when prompted.
-For information, see "ASMI authority levels" on page - 8.
-If you plan to connect your PC or mobile computer to your network, complete the following steps: - a.
+- If you do not plan to connect your PC or notebook to your network, continue with step 11. - 10.
+If you plan to connect your PC or notebook to your network, complete the following steps: - a.
 From the navigation area, expand Network Services. - b.
 Click Network Configuration. - c.
-If your PC or mobile computer is connected to HMC1, fill in the section labeled Network interface

-If your PC or mobile computer is connected to HMC2, fill in the section labeled Network interface eth1.
+If your PC or notebook is connected to HMC1, fill in the section labeled Network interface eth0.
+If your PC or notebook is connected to HMC2, fill in the section labeled Network interface eth1.
 Ensure that the following fields are filled in correctly.